yguitton/training-material/topics/single-cell/tutorials/pseudobulk-analysis/tutorial.md

 In this step, our goal is to perform a "bioinformatic cell sorting" based on the annotated clusters of the single-cell data.

-To start a pseudobulk analysis, ensure that the AnnData object you will use contains all the necessary metadata for ***"pseudobulking"***.
-For example, key annotations, such as cell_type, condition, disease, and batch, should be present.
-Most importantly, the AnnData object has to include a layer with the raw counts of gene expression.
+To start a pseudobulk analysis, ensure that the `AnnData` object contains all the necessary metadata for ***pseudobulking***.
+This includes key annotations such as `annotated` or `cell_type`, `condition`, `disease`, and `batch`.
+These labels may vary depending on how the dataset was originally annotated.

-Raw counts are crucial for generating accurate pseudobulk aggregates.
+Most importantly, the `AnnData` object must include a layer containing the raw gene expression counts.
+This layer is essential for accurate aggregation and downstream differential expression analysis.
+Raw counts are allows to generate accurate pseudobulk aggregates.
 Since single-cell data is typically normalized after annotation, it’s important to preserve the raw counts in the AnnData object before normalization steps if you would like to perform a pseudobulk analysis later on.
 These raw counts are directly used by tools like **Decoupler** to generate the pseudobulk count matrix.
 Note that normalized count matrices should not be used with Decoupler, even if the tool appears to process them successfully.

 > <tip-title> Missing Raw Counts? </tip-title>
 >